Andersonville Prison: Descriptions of Andersonville

 Further descriptions of the camp can be found in the diary of Ransom Chadwick, a member of the 85th New York Infantry Regiment.
 Chadwick and his regimental mates were taken to the Andersonville Prison, arriving on April 30, 1864.
-An extensive and detailed diary was kept by John L. Ransom of his time as a prisoner at Andersonville.
+An extensive and detailed diary was kept by John L. Ransom of the 9th Michigan Cavalry Regiment of his time as a prisoner at Andersonville.

-Father Peter Whelan arrived on 16 June 1864 to muster the resources of the Catholic church and help provide relief to the prisoners.
+Father Peter Whelan arrived on June 16, 1864, to muster the resources of the Catholic church and help provide relief to the prisoners.

 The dead line

 At Andersonville, a light fence known as "the dead line" was erected approximately 19 ft inside the stockade wall.
 It demarcated a no-man's land that kept prisoners away from the wall, which was made of rough-hewn logs about 16 ft high and stakes driven into the ground.
 Anyone crossing or even touching this "dead line" was shot without warning by sentries in the guard platforms (called "pigeon roosts") on the stockade.
 (It is considered possible, although not established, that the modern term deadline in the sense of a time limit derives from this.)